-RV Park & Campground Business
+RV Park & Campground Business - Small Business Snapshot Reports - SBDCNet

 NAICS Code: 721211; SIC Code: 7033

+RV Parks are an important segment of the U.S. Outdoor Recreation Industry with a large impact on the U.S. economy.
+In previous years, participation in outdoor recreation grew by 3%, a record breaking 181.1 million people.

-This RV Parks Industry market research report excerpt is from First Research, which also sells a full version of this report.
+This RV Parks Industry summary is from First Research, which also sells a full version of this report.

 - “Companies in this industry operate facilities to accommodate campers using tents, travel trailers, and recreational vehicles (RVs).
-Major companies include Kampgrounds of America (KOA) and Thousand Trails (both based in the US), as well as Discovery Holiday Parks (Australia); Siblu (France); and the UK-based Camping and Caravanning Club, Park Resorts, and Parkdean Holiday Parks.
+Major companies include Kampgrounds of America (KOA) and Thousand Trails (both based in the US), as well as Camping and Caravanning Club and Parkdean Resorts (both based In the UK), Discovery Holiday Parks (Australia), and Siblu (France).

-- Outside the US, RV camping (or caravanning, as it is often called in Europe) is popular in countries such as the UK, Australia, Canada, France, Germany, Italy, and Spain.
+- The global camping and caravanning market is forecasted to reach more than $110 billion in 2029, at compound annual growth rate (CAGR) of 7%, according to the Business Research Company.
+Outside the US, RV camping (caravanning, as it is often called in Europe) is popular in countries including Canada, Australia, New Zealand, Norway, and Iceland, according to RV.com.
 RVs are growing in popularity in China as consumers spend more on vacations and leisure activities.

-The US recreational vehicle parks industry includes about 4,400 RV parks and campgrounds with combined annual revenue of about $2.8 billion.
+- The US recreational vehicle parks industry includes about 4,500 RV parks and campgrounds with combined annual revenue of about $3 billion.

-- COMPETITIVE LANDSCAPE: Demand is driven by personal income and tourist travel.
+- Competitive Landscape: Demand is driven by personal income and tourist travel.
 The profitability of individual campgrounds depends on site occupancy rate and effective marketing.
 Large campgrounds have advantages in diversity of site offerings and amenities.
 Small campgrounds can compete effectively by marketing to their target demographic and by obtaining desirable locations.
-The US RV parks and campgrounds industry is fragmented: the 50 largest companies account for about 25% of industry revenue.
-Most RV park operators are privately held, single-location companies.
+The US RV parks and campgrounds industry is fragmented: the 50 largest companies account for about 30% of industry revenue.
+Most RV park operators are privately held, single-location companies.”

-- PRODUCTS, OPERATIONS & TECHNOLOGY: Campground rentals and other accommodations account for about 80% of industry revenue; other sources of revenue include membership fees (5%); and sales of food and beverages (4%).”

-A variety of additional resources and publications provide additional information on the RV parks and campgrounds industry, including:

 RV Parks and Campgrounds Customer Demographics

+RV ownership is expanding as new generations of travelers embrace more flexible, experience-driven ways to explore.
+A recent study shows that the largest segment of RV owners today consists of casual campers who prioritize scenic, approachable outdoor experiences.
+This highlights a shift in RV customers, from viewing RVing as a hobby to seeing it as a more enjoyable travel option.

-IBISWorld reports on the major market segments for Campgrounds & RV Parks in the US.
-The full version of the report is available for purchase.
+Major customer segments for Campgrounds & RV Parks are reported by IBISWorld which offers a full version of this report for purchase here.

+- IBISWorld estimates industry revenue to be approximately $10.9 billion, with market segmentation determined by generation of campers.

+- Generation X, adults born between 1965 and 1980, contributes the most to industry revenue at 31.0%.
+This percentage is decreasing, as these consumers are nearing the point in their career where they can afford high-end hotel rooms as opposed to of low-cost campsites.
+This market is more willing to spend on luxury services which campsites can offer to attract this consumer group.

 RV Park and Campground Startup Costs

-- Home Based: Can be operated from home
+- Home Based: Can be operated from home.

 - Franchises Available?
 Yes

 - Online Operation?
-No”

-Find additional RV parks and campgrounds startup costs information through the following resources:
+No

-- How Much It Costs to Build an RV Park from Scratch
+- How Much Does It Cost to Build an RV Park? – Profitable Venture (1)

+- It costs anywhere from $15,000 to $50,000 per site to build an RV park and to get it fully functional.
+Your cost can get multiples among the number of campsites you want to own.

-- How to Start My Own RV Camping Park
+- How to Start My Own RV Camping Park – Small Business Chron

+- First, decide where you want to have an RV camping park.
+You may be there for many years, so choose a geographic area you’re familiar with and that you enjoy.
+For example, if you’ve never seen snow you may not want to open an RV camping park in Maine.
+Now, it’s certainly easier and possibly cheaper to buy an existing RV camping park.
+Building your own means that you need to outfit each RV area to the cost of up to $20,000 per rental space, which adds up quickly.
+You’ll need to consider water hookups, waste disposal and electricity.

 RV Park and Campground Business Plans

-- RV Park Business Plan Sample Template
+- RV Park Business Plan Template – Growthink

-- Sample Campground Business Plan Template
+- RV Park Business Plan – Business Plan Template

 RV Parks and Campgrounds Business Associations